by Steven J. Cary and Michael E. Toliver (updated March 15, 2022)

 The Gossamerwings (Lycaenidae).
 New Mexico has more than 50 Lycaenids in three subfamilies: Coppers, Hairstreaks and Blues.
 All are small, but many have bright colors or intricate patterns.
 Because of narrow ecological needs, finding members of this group can be both challenging and rewarding.
 During immature stages, most Lycaenids exhibit mutualistic relationships with ants, called myrmecophily.

 Coppers (Lycaenidae: Lycaeninae).
-Most coppers are brilliantly colored.
-New Mexico has seven species, all restricted to the northern half of the state.
-They range from the widespread Purplish/Dorcas Copper complex to alpine specialists such as the Lustrous Copper.
+Most coppers are brightly colored, at least on the top side.
+New Mexico has eight species, all restricted to the northern half of the state.
+They range from the widespread Purplish/Dorcas Copper complex to high alpine specialists such as the Lustrous Copper.
+Zhang et al. (Nov.
+2020) demonstrated that most of our coppers belonged in the genus Tharsalea Scudder rather than Lycaena [Fabricius].

 - Bronze Copper (Tharsalea hyllus)